nifs-software/nifs-retrieve/docs/source/installation.rst

 Testing
 ========
-Many of the demos used throughout the NIFS documentation are distributed with the source code in the ``demo`` folder.
+Examples and demos used throughout the NIFS-retrieve documentation are distributed with the source code in the ``demo`` folder or
+``docs/source/examples`` folder.